-- Use no more than three levels of heading below the article or chapter heading - Use a different names style for each level of heading - Headings can be numbered if required. - If numbering is used, do not put a full stop at the end of the number and use a TAB to separate the number from the rest of the line quotations - Extended quotations should be set out as a blocked paragraph - Do not enclose extended quotations in quotation marks - Use a different named style for each level of indentation in bulleted or numbered lists - Transcript or similar paragraphs will need distinctive treatment (see below) - Displayed and numbered examples should use a different paragraph style for each distinctive type of line, as described below.
+- Headings.
+Use no more than three levels of heading below the article or chapter heading and use a different names style for each level of heading.
+Headings can be numbered if required.
+If numbering is used, do not put a full stop at the end of the number and use a TAB to separate the number from the rest of the line - Quotations.
+Extended quotations should be set out as a blocked paragraph.
+Do not enclose such quotations in quotation marks. - Bulleted or numbered lists.
+Use a different named style for each level of indentation - Transcript or similar paragraphs will need distinctive treatment - Displayed and numbered examples should use a different paragraph style for each distinctive type of line, as described below.